orshemtov/tasty/README.md

 ## TODO

-- Save auth token and account ID at `~/.tastyworks/config`
 - Cache token, invalidate the cache if the token has expired
 - `PositionsResponse` struct from JSON response
 - Improve typing on structs that parse JSON responses